openstack/openstack-ansible/deploy-guide/source/app-limited-connectivity.rst

 .. _limited-connectivity-appendix:

 ================================================
-Appendix F: Installing with limited connectivity
+Appendix G: Installing with limited connectivity
 ================================================

 Many playbooks and roles in OpenStack-Ansible retrieve dependencies from the